 (4) To bring to the attention of the Commission for Weather, Climate, Water and Related Environmental Services and Applications (SERCOM) Standing Committee on Hydrological Services (SC-HYD) additional models and platforms corresponding to the criteria listed in the report on Interoperable Models and Platforms for use in flood forecasting and early warning systems for their inclusion in the online inventory.

-Requests the president of SERCOM, in his capacity as Chair of FFI-AG, to report periodically to the Executive Council on the progress of the activities of the WMO FFI-AG;

-Requests the Executive Council to approve the updated Terms of Reference of the Flood Forecasting Initiative Advisory Group as provided in draft Resolution 8/1 (EC-77);
+[P/SERCOM]

 Requests the Secretary-General, as appropriate and within the available budgetary resources, to take all necessary actions to support the implementation of WMO Vision and Strategy for Hydrology and its associated Plan of Action, and particularly of activities under the long-term ambition “No one is surprised by a flood”;

+Requests the Secretary-General to continue with the implementation of the Associated Programme on Flood Management (APFM) within the budgetary constraints through pilot projects approach in other regions affected by severe flood events; [South Africa, United Republic of Tanzania]

-Urges Members to consider the benefits of conducting: a national assessment of their requirements and capabilities for Early Warning Systems (EWS) in areas prone to flooding (from multiple sources, including river-, marine- and geophysical-related), applying the methodology contained in the Assessment Guidelines for End-to-End Flood Forecasting and Early Warning Systems (WMO-No.1286); and to consider conducting an evaluation of their forecasts at the national level, to be shared with regional and global centres;
+Urges Members to consider the benefits of conducting: a national assessment of their requirements and capabilities for Early Warning Systems (EWS) in areas prone to flooding (from multiple sources, including river-, marine- and geophysical-related), applying the methodology contained in the Assessment Guidelines for End-to-End Flood Forecasting and Early Warning Systems (WMO-No.1286); and to consider conducting an evaluation of their forecasts at the national level, to be shared with regional and global centres with specialization in meteorology, hydrometeorology and operational hydrology; [Russian Federation, United Kingdom of Great Britain and Northern Ireland];

 Further urges Members, with support of their National Meteorological and Hydrological Services (NMHSs), to continue supporting the development and implementation of EWS in areas prone to flooding (from multiple sources, including river-, marine- and geophysical-related) and impacts from severe weather and all flooding types, through contributing knowledge, expertise, technology and financial support to ongoing and new individual projects as well as in the design of an integrated system, therefore contributing to the Early Warning Systems for All initiative.